tomgenoni/pdl-icons/README.md

 6. Review and merge the "changeset" pull request into `main`.
 This will trigger a GitHub Action [workflow](https://github.com/tomgenoni/pdl-icons/blob/main/.github/workflows/release.yml) that publishes the [updated package](https://github.com/tomgenoni/pdl-icons/pkgs/npm/pdl-icons) to the GitHub Package npm registry.
 7. On successful publish, the workflow will force merge changes to `main` with the version number bump in `package.json` and updates to the `CHANGELOG.md`.

+**Note:** It is possible to publish the package manually with `pnpm publish` but it not recommended.

 ## Skip publishing the package on merge

 To merge a pull request without publishing the package, you can `[skip ci]` to the commit message.
 This prevents the GitHub Action workflow from running and attempting publishing the package.

-*Note:* If commits merged into `main` do not have a changeset or `[skip ci]`, the GitHub Action workflow will run but will not publish a new package.
+**Note:** If commits merged into `main` do not have a changeset or `[skip ci]`, the GitHub Action workflow will run but will not publish a new package.

 ## Technical details

 ### Changesets

-The changeset package and associated GitHub Action workflow automates a number of steps that can be easily missed when done manually:
+The [changesets](https://github.com/changesets/changesets) package, and the associated GitHub Action workflow, automates a number of steps that are error-prone when attempted manually:

- - It prompts use to add [semver](https://semver.org/) information and a description of changes.
+ - It prompts authors to add [semver](https://semver.org/) information and a description of changes.
+ - It prompts authors in the pull request if this information is missing.
+ - It allows multiple changes to published at once, programmitcally determining the correct semver bump to the package.
  - It auto-updates the `package.json` file with the new version number.
  - It auto-updates the `CHANGELOG.md` file with a list of changes.